How to Grow, Care and Propagate Crassula elegans (Elegant Crassula)

 Pests

 Common pests in Crassula elegans are scale insects, mealy bugs and spider mites.
-Isolate the affected plant to minimize spread to other houseplants.
+Isolate the affected plant to minimize spread to other plants.
+Spray the plant with an insecticidal soap to get rid of the pests.
+Ensure to follow the manufacturer's recommendations.

 Leggy growth and yellowing